Home » FAQ

 An effective safety induction involves familiarising new employees with the hazards they are likely to encounter while working, so they can conduct themselves in a manner that doesn’t endanger themselves or anyone else.
 The safety induction should also ensure that workers understand their health and safety responsibilities.

-Workplace hazards that should be covered should include both physical and psychological risk.
+Workplace hazards that should be covered should include both physical and psychological risks.

-We recommend up to 8 obvious hazards (ones that you can see in the panoramic scene) and up to 4 hidden hazards (ones you can’t see) for each training module.
+We recommend up to 8 visible hazards (ones that you can see in the panoramic scene) and up to 4 hidden hazards (ones you can’t see) for each training course.

 Data is an important tool to assist in improving your business – how can something be fixed unless you have the data that shows you there is a problem or a concern?
 There are a number of ways data can be used to improve safety performance.
 Collecting data allows you to find safety knowledge gaps within your organisation.
 Analysing this leading data can then assist you to predict where an incident or illness is likely to occur.
 From here, you can take actions to minimise the risk of these incidents occurring.